 Now, some folks are wary about eating chili or kidney beans, and if you are one of those individuals, you can go sans legume but use the rest of the ingredients to make the chili.

-If you are a bean enthusiast, I’ve included the traditional kidney beans in this recipe but you can substitute or mix and match your favorite bean type—just use the same amount.
+However, if you are a bean enthusiast, I’ve included the traditional kidney beans in this recipe but you can substitute or mix and match your favorite bean type—just use the same amount.

 Noodles or No Noodles